ntazzieri/LAB08-OOP/82-tdd-deathnote/README.md

       * verify that the human has been written in the notebook
       * verify that another human has not been written in the notebook
       * verify that the empty string has not been written in the notebook
-   4. Only if the cause of death is written within the next 40 milliseconds of writing the person's name, it will happen.
+   4. If the cause of death is written within the next 40 milliseconds of writing the person's name, it will happen.
+   If the cause of death is not specified, the person will simply die of a heart attack.
       * check that writing a cause of death before writing a name throws the correct exception
       * write the name of a human in the notebook
       * verify that the cause of death is a heart attack